milahu/gcc-options-parser/readme.md

 * one compile step
 * one "binary postprocessor" step, so we need the output path

+solution: a wrapper script for gcc, which understands some gcc options, which can split the compilation into phases, which can manipulate the intermediary files.

 ### example

 the input is something like